-If the Company is unable to continue in operational existence in the foreseeable future, the Company may be unable to discharge its liabilities in the normal course of business and adjustments may have to be made to reflect the situation that liabilities may need to be settled other than in the normal course of business and at amounts which could differ significantly from the amounts at which they are currently recorded in the balance sheets.
-In addition, the Company may has to reclassify non-current liabilities to current liabilities.
+If the Company is unable to continue in operational existence in the foreseeable future, the Company may be unable to discharge its liabilities in the normal course of business and adjustments may have to be made to reflect the situation that assets, in particularly the rig of the Company, may need to be realised other than in the normal course of business and at amounts which could differ significantly from the amounts at which they are currently recorded in the balance sheets.
+In addition, the Company may has to reclassify non-current assets and liabilities to current assets and liabilities respectively.
 The financial statements do not include any adjustment which may arise from these uncertainties.